-As per the Income Tax Act, 1961 – an Indian company, while making the payment to its foreign affiliates/parent towards the royalty, fee for technical services, or consultancy services shall withhold the tax at 20 percent (plus surcharge and applicable cess), subject to the fulfilment of such conditions as may be applicable.
+As per the Income Tax Act, 1961 – an Indian company, while making the payment to its foreign affiliates/parent towards the royalty, fee for technical services, or consultancy services, shall withhold the tax at 20 percent (plus surcharge and applicable cess), subject to the fulfillment of such conditions as may be applicable.

 Also, the role of tax treaties comes into play here in taxing the royalty or fee for technical services.
-The Income Tax Act authorizes the Indian Government to enter into tax agreements with the other countries for avoiding double taxation of the taxable base.
+The Income Tax Act authorizes the Indian Government to enter into tax agreements with other countries to avoid double taxation of the taxable base.

 These tax agreements are called Double Taxation Avoidance Agreements (DTAAs).
 The purpose of such treaties is to set some ground rules to avoid double taxation of the same income.
 The treaties become even more important as every country likes to tax based on the residence principle (as India has for its residents) or source principle (as India has for non-residents).

 The tax liability, as determined under India’s income tax law, may undergo change by application of the provisions of these tax treaties.
 In such a scenario, whichever provision (per the Income Tax Act or per the Tax Treaty) is beneficial to the non-resident will prevail.

 The changes introduced by the Finance Act 2023 to the taxation of income from royalties and FTS in the hands of non-residents are as follows: